 - Explore the olive groves at Parque El Olivar

 - Visit some of the city’s best restaurants, art galleries, and cafes.

-- Eat at Astrid y Gaston, one of the world’s best restaurants, by Gaston Acurio the godfather of the Novoandino food movement in Peru, or visit Malabar, one of the Latin America’s Top 50 Restaurants.
+- Eat at Astrid y Gaston, not only one of the best restaurants in Lima, but one of the world’s best restaurants!
+Gaston Acurio is the godfather of the Novoandino food movement in Peru and this restaurant is what put Lima on the map.
+Alternatively, you could visit Malabar, also by Acurio and one of the Latin America’s Top 50 Restaurants.

 Many of the city’s best restaurants are here in Miraflores.
 You’ll also find the best concentration of coffee shops (the best cup we found was in CATE, due north of Parque Kennedy).
 While Miraflores may cater to tourists, that doesn’t mean that it isn’t a popular spot for locals too, whether that’s for the bars and restaurants or just shopping.

 Miraflores tilts toward the upscale, but it can cater to any budget, actually.
 Sure, you can get a pricey room with an ocean view at the JW Marriott and eat at some of the city’s finest restaurants, or you could just as easily grab a bed in a cheap Lima hostel, offering up just as good of a location, and eat at some of the more budget-friendly places in Miraflores (also delicious).
 Honestly, both extremes are totally fitting for Miraflores.